(my dove Lily b sitting on his perch)

 What I appreciate the most is that the deep haunting hoots of these majestic birds evoke the mysteries of the forest and not old childhood fears.

-Whenever I hear a horned owl I prepare for some kind of danger or crisis.
+Now whenever I hear a great horned owl I prepare for some kind of danger or crisis.